Table of Contents

-Causes microcephaly and altered development of the whole brain including cognition thus cause intellectual impairment.
-Since it results from nutrient insufficiency ischemic injury may also lead to brain damage.
+It causes microcephaly and altered development of the whole brain, including cognition, thus leads to intellectual impairment.
+Since it results from nutrient insufficiency, ischemic injury may also lead to brain damage.

 Perinatal hypoxia occurring during the birth of the baby leads to ischemic injury to the baby’s brain and damage of the brain regions involved in cognitive functions.

 Development of perinatal infections such as HSV-2 virus leads to the development of encephalitis which leads to neurological deficits if untreated.
 This causes profound retardation and microcephaly.

 Hyperbilirubinemia, which is a common occurrence in the neonatal period, is toxic to the brain cells and causes damage of the brain, sensorineural hearing loss and mental retardation.
 Blood group incompatibility and immature liver function are the most common sources.

 Classification of Intellectual Disability

 The diagnostic and statistical manual of mental health classifies intellectual disability into the following subgroups based on intellectual functioning assessment (IQ score) in relation to the general population’s mean score of 100.

 |SD from mean score of the population|

 Clinical features of Intellectual Disability

 Clinical features of the disease are seen if the patient is severely incapacitated.
 In most circumstances, however, the symptoms manifest once the child begins to attend school or play with fellow children.
 The symptoms that are evident include delay of motor functions and social development.